Manal-0/blog-app-react/README.md

-#Week-10 Assignment - MERN Stack Blog Application Deployment on AWS
+# Week-10 Assignment - MERN Stack Blog Application Deployment on AWS
-Student ID: SDA2020-Manal
+-Student ID: SDA2020-Manal
-GitHub Repository: manal-0
+-GitHub Repository: manal-0
-Date: May 2025
+-Date: May 2025

-#Project Overview
+# Project Overview
 For this project, I decided to deploy a MERN Stack (MongoDB, Express, React, Node.js) blog application on AWS.
 The goal was to build a fully functional application running efficiently on the cloud while following best practices for modern application deployment.

-#The project included the following steps:
+# The project included the following steps:

 Frontend (React + Vite): Hosted on S3 for fast loading times and excellent response.